Plastic bricks made from used water bottles

 Peter Lewis, a New Zealand based inventor, has been following a similar process with a company called ByFusion, where he works as an engineer.
 The company's main focus is to convert plastic rubbish into a range of sustainable building materials.

-Peter is the man behind RePlast blocks, a brick-like product that can be made in a variety of shapes, sizes and densities.
+Peter is the man behind RePlast (also called ByBlocks), a brick-like product that can be made in a variety of shapes, sizes and densities.

 The process involves a modular platform that is portable and designed to run on gas or electric.
-His machine doesn’t even need the plastic to be sorted or washed; it just compresses the plastic scrap directly into bricks.
+His machine (The Blocker) doesn’t even need the plastic to be sorted or washed; it just compresses the plastic scrap directly into bricks.
+As you can see from the image below, The "Blocker" can be easily transported in a standard 40ft (12M) shipping container and once installed, plastic trash is emptied into the shredder and then moves on to the water boiler and compactor section.
+Using super-heated water, the plastic is then simply compressed and shaped into durable bricks.

-The bricks require no glues or adhesives for use, produce 95% lower Greenhouse Gas Emissions (GhG) compared to concrete blocks and have very high thermal and acoustic insulation.
+The bricks require no glues or adhesives for use, and the non-toxic production process produces 95% lower Greenhouse Gas Emissions (GhG) compared to concrete blocks and have very high thermal and acoustic insulation.

 How it started